roosto/macos-for-unix-nerds/talk.md

 ## Homebrew ##

-You need this.
-Like now.
+The only sane way to install 3rd party unix software on your mac.

 Why are you waiting?
 [Install Homebrew][Homebrew]

 Homebrew installs unix utilities properly, inside `/usr/local`.
-You should _always_ be wary of an installer that wants your administrator password and be especially wary of any command line installation process that whats you to use `sudo`.
+You should _always_ be wary of an installer that wants your administrator password, and you should basically always refuse to use a command line installation process that want to be run with `sudo`

-TODO:
+TODO: explain about the unix heirarchy

+## `defaults write` ##

+    defaults write com.apple.screencapture location ~/Screenshots
+    defaults write com.apple.finder AppleShowAllFiles YES # this is one is gross

+These can be found out and about and around.
+I would be wary of certain ones, b/c they get out of date all the time.
+Some are dangerous, like turning off Gatekeeper.

+I use this little technique to record any writes that I make, so that I have some idea of what broke if I break something.

+## Terminal.app ##

+Good old sturdy, Terminal.app

+Preferences:
+  meta key setup
+  alternate presentation scheme

+Marks
+  selecting between Marks

+Searching
+  searching with selection
+  pasting with selection

+Touch Bar
+  * man page
+  * up/down
+  * bookmark

+echo 	text

 ## Specific Utilities ##